-What Can a Handyman Do in Kansas City, Missouri?
+What Can a Handyman Do Without a License in Kansas City, Missouri?

 Missouri does not have a single, statewide “general contractor license” for handymen; most contractor/trade licensing is handled at the city (and sometimes county) level.
 In Kansas City, MO, contractor registration/permits and (for certain trades) local licensing are the main compliance requirements.
 Even if you operate as an unlicensed handyman for small repair work, you can still be required to pull permits and you generally cannot perform regulated electrical/plumbing/HVAC work without the proper local license/permit.